63a16d97ea4816a7f854483da5031469/Data-Structure/Note-Easy to make mistakes.md

 	int n=arr2.length;

-* Before we use LinkedNode, we need to check whether it is null.
+* Before we use ListNode, we need to check whether it is null.

 * Remember: